India 11.05.2020 David Abram

 The pleasures of sun, sea and sand are very much Goa’s raison d’être as a holiday destination.
 When it comes to beaches, you’ll be spoiled for choice.
 Each morning a fleet of white Maruti taxis sets off from the resort hotels to take visitors to coves and quieter stretches of sand in the less developed far north and south of the state.
 When it comes to cultural day trips, the great 16th and 17th-century Portuguese churches at Old Goa, the former capital, and the modern-day hub of Panjim, which has a pretty colonial quarter, are the main targets.

-The range of sightseeing options and unique experiences on offer in Kerala is considerably broader and you could easily plan a couple of days of sightseeing among some time on the beach or by the pool.
+The range of sightseeing options and unique experiences on offer in Kerala is considerably broader and there is lots to see and do in Kerala.
+You could easily plan a couple of days of sightseeing among some time on the beach or by the pool.
 Experiences range from backwater cruises in traditional ‘kettu valam’ houseboats to jungle treks and performances of ritual dance dramas and music.
 The old colonial trading post of Fort Cochin, which retains the largest concentration of 17th-century European buildings in Asia, is a another must for anyone planning holidays to India.

 Wildlife in Kerala